jamoma/JamomaDoc/Drafts/buildAndTestBlogPost.md

 2. Make sure any new object classes you create include the tag for that existing project.
 This is easily found in the test.cpp file of the relevant directory.
 3. If you are creating a new library or extension, the work is more involved.
 Since this is unlikely to happen without consulting other developers, I will leave it for another time.

-##Shortcomings & Future Work

-Notes from @tap:

-* For a paper we should also list the shortcomings -- In Xcode for example, the number of messages from the invocation to Make is truncated at 200 lines (maybe there is a way to change that?) -- which means you might not see all of the results or you might not see *any* results if your code generates too many warnings (including deprecation warnings).

-* We should always strive for warning-free code, but at some points in the development cycle (e.g. migrating to newer APIs) having a lot of warnings is just part of the process and this trips it up a bit.

-* Additionally, for a paper, we should list future work.
-One place we try to expand is in the syntax for writing tests to make it more expressive and less tedious.
-We could initially try this with some fancy macros or templates.
-The idea being that our tests currently look like an over-decorated Christmas tree with too much tinsel which detracts from our examination of the tree itself.

-* Finally, for a paper, we should talk about how this system currently uses the actual Foundation code -- which is presumably minimal.
-This is as opposed to using "mocks" (classes which are like stubs for the real thing, but maybe do something minimal).
-We could also create mock classes for some testing scenarios -- the NodeLib for example where maybe we don't want a test to actually require unbounded network access -- but for most of what we are doing the basic classes are already minimal.

-* As hinted at earlier, maybe we could also do something in the testing context to improve logging.
-Maybe set a flag in Foundation that redirects most messages to a separate log file that we can examine?

-##Conclusion

 * If you notice an odd behavior, create a test that demonstrates the problem and fails each time you build.
 You can then work on a fix and know when immediately when you have a solution.
 * If you are adding features, make sure you build tests at the same time.